LXGaming/lxgaming.github.io/README.md

-LXPlugin
+All Files/Plugins
 ========

-LXPlugin was created while learning Bukkit and Java Coding.
+LX_Gaming's Plugins was created while learning Bukkit and Java Coding.
 This plugin contain code which has been developed and tested to help understand Bukkit and Java Code.
 This plugin was created for Educational Purposes, but may be used on a Minecraft Server With Permission From the Creator LXGaming (Alex Thomson)